patrix87/PowerShellGSM/README.md

 # Installation

-1. Git clone (or extract the zip) this repository in any directory. *(Ideally C:\ but it will work anywhere)*
+1. Git clone (or extract the zip of) this repository in any directory. *(Ideally C:\ but it will work anywhere)*
-2. Copy your server configuration file from /templates to /configs
+2. Copy your server configuration file from `templates` to `configs`
+    EG: copy `icarus.psm1` from the `templates` folder to the `configs` folder.
+3. Then your configuration and setup your server.
-3. Copy and edit launchers/run.cmd to select your server configuration file.
+4. Copy and rename `launchers/run.cmd` to select your server configuration file.
+    EG: copy and rename `run.cmd` to `icarus.cmd` to start `icarus.psm1` Icarus server.
-4. Edit your server configuration file in the configs folder.
+5. Launch your server with your `.cmd` file in the `launchers` folder.
-5. Exectute your version of run.cmd
-6. Optional: create a scheduled task to run your version of run.cmd

 # Requirements